nedervold/JavaCupLib/README.md

 ## Goal

-CUP is small and fast, but the code presents problems for reuse, including these:
+CUP is small and fast, but the codebase presents problems for reuse, including these:

 * Many classes such as `Main` and `emit` act as global variables,